SwissDataScienceCenter/renku-graph/README.md

 `project1 <-- project2 <-- project3`

-If we wanted to remove project2 we would to re-link project3 to project1.
+If we wanted to remove project2 we would have to re-link project3 to project1.

 `project1 <-- project3`

 The update of the links would also be applied to the Dataset entities which could be imported from other Datasets(similar to a fork for a project).

-After the re-linking we have a clean state and remove the project and all its dependant entities, if they are linked only to this project (they are not used/imported in another project).
+After the re-linking, the project and all its dependant entities can be removed.
+These entities will be removed only if they are not used in another project.